naruthk/android-info448-guides/README.md

 Professor Joel Ross's [Android Development: Lecture Notes](https://info448-s17.github.io/lecture-notes/) are super great and useful, but I think it's a bit too formal and technical.

-### Must I use this?

-Nope.
-But I recommend you "star" this repository for easy references.

 ### Can I reproduce/fork/share this repository?

 Do as you wish.
 This massive guide is created to help you all.

-### I see a typo or mistake in this guide
+### I see a typo or mistake in this guide.

 Feel free to make an edit and submit a pull request.
 I'll take a look at it.

-### About me

-I'm **Naruth**.
-Feel free to call me Sam.
-I am a current senior at the University of Washington, majoring in Communications and minoring in Informatics.

-Explore more about me by checking out my website: [naruthk.com](http://www.naruthk.com).

-To contact me, send me an email to [naruthk@uw.edu](mailto:naruthk@uw.edu).
+Or, send me an email!